hightower8083/axiprop/README.md

 # Axiprop
-Simple tool to compute optical propagation tool based on discrete Hankel transform.
+Simple tool to compute optical propagation, based on the discrete Hankel transform.

 This library contains methods to model propagation of axisymmetric 3D optical